March 23, 2017

 Fashion Show to Celebrate Multicultural Community at La Roche College

-PITTSBURGH, March 23, 2017 – Students at La Roche College will host a multicultural celebration of food, crafts and clothing at the annual GLOBE Fashion Show on Thursday, April 20.
+PITTSBURGH, March 23, 2017 – Students at La Roche University will host a multicultural celebration of food, crafts and clothing at the annual GLOBE Fashion Show on Thursday, April 20.

 GLOBE President and senior Kristen Krivak said, “Pittsburgh is home to many different types of culture.
 This event is intended to bring everyone together.
 By seeing all of the cultures that are at La Roche alone, it will allow people in the community to see how important the influx of culture is throughout our community.”